roneesh/memory-game/README.md

-This project was bootstrapped with [Create React App(CRA)](https://github.com/facebookincubator/create-react-app).
+This project was bootstrapped with [Create React App(CRA) TypeScript](https://github.com/wmonk/create-react-app-typescript).

 ## Table of Contents